felixlopz/hubrise-test-task/content/apps/zelty/en/troubleshooting.md

 3. **Click** on HubRise
 4. Verify that the connection has been enabled.

+If the connection is not enabled, you can follow these [steps](/apps/zelty/getting-started.md).

 ## HubRise Definitions vs Aquila Definitions

 Both HubRise and Zelty have their own vocabulary.
 Understanding the differences between the terms used can help resolve troubleshooting issues.